ConstanceDesign/note-taking-app/README.md

 4. Created server.js and Set up GET routes to serve selective JSON data based on parameters.

-5. Updated your server to serve client-side code.
+5. Updated server to serve client-side code.

 6. Used the Fetch API to make requests to the server.